VegaDeftwing/AnalogDrumMachine/DrumSelection.md

 - [ ] Karplus Strong Synthesis

-  We have some MN3003 BBD IC's courtsouy of Hoffman, ~~these are 64 stage and should be about perfect for Karplus strong,~~ A bit less sure now.
-Refrecnce implimentions seem to be using 256, 1024, or 2048 stage.
-This might still be okay, but it might mean our oscilations are high pitch.
+  We have some MN3003 BBD IC's courtesy of Hoffman, ~~these are 64 stage and should be about perfect for Karplus strong,~~ A bit less sure now.
+Reference implementations seem to be using 256, 1024, or 2048 stage.
+This might still be okay, but it might mean our oscillators are high pitch.
 There's also [this op-amp karplus strong circuit](https://electro-music.com/forum/topic-55225.html) which is just an all-pass (phaser) acting as the delay and self oscilating.
 I'm not sure this really counts as karplus strong though, still, sounds good anyway.
 If we do want to do BBD based, the MN3007's seem to still be affordable, though shipping time may be an issue.

 - [ ] Sample based